-This is especially true when the project scope is not properly identified item by item by either the owner or the administrative consultant, but can also be true even if all items have been listed.
+This is especially true when the owner or administrative consultant does not properly identify the project scope, but can also be true even if they list all items.

 There are a couple things you can do to minimize the pain of comparing apples and oranges in the bidding process.
 Here are the most common issues and some ideas on how to prevent them: